 You are here: Home >> Training Tips >> Driving Practicle Test >> On The Day of Driving Test

 There’s no minimum number of lessons you must have or hours you must practice driving before you take your test.
 There are no pass or fail quotas.
 You need to present your theory test pass certificate (or confirmation) if you’re not exempt from taking the theory test, and both parts of your driving license – the photo card and the paper counterpart.
 You will have an eyesight check in which you will be asked to read a number plate from a distance of 20 meters (new style number plate) or 20.5 meters (old style number plate).
 The examiner will ask you some “show me and tell me” questions and we advise you learn these Q/A. The examiner will require that you show a great knowledge of other road users’ safety.
-The driving test will last for approximately 35 to 40 minutes in normal conditions.
+The driving test will last for approximately 35 to 40 minutes and will include about 20 minutes of independent driving and varius road and traffic conditions.

 At the end of your test you will get the result, a pass is 15 or less minor faults and no major faults.
 There is a possibility that the examiner will ask you to demonstrate an emergency stop during the exam.
-There will be an independent driving section which will be approximately 10 minutes and you will be following traffic signs; a series of directions; or a combination of both.
+There will be an independent driving section which will be approximately 20 minutes and you will be following traffic signs; a series of directions; or use of Sat Nav.

 Make sure that you have a clear mind during the exam.
 If you feel like you are about to panic focus on your breathing and take three slow deep breaths.
 This could help you to calm your body and tell yourself you can do it.
 Focus on what the examiner says and don't be afraid to ask them to repeat an instruction if you're unsure or not clear.